jeanwsr/mokit-doc-mdbook/src/chap5-4.md

 then S<sub>*n*</sub> (*n*>=1) electronic excited states are supported.
 If you are interested in T<sub>1</sub> state, you should read Section 5.4.1, in which you can set the spin multiplicity as triplet in the input file.
 T<sub>*n*</sub> (*n*>=2) states are not supported currently.
-An input example for S<sub>1</sub> state is shown below:
+An input example (e.g. s1.gjf) for S<sub>1</sub>
+state is shown below:

 ```
 %mem=64GB